+86-156-2511-0166[email protected]WhatsApp

 Previous article

-Within this powerhouse segment, the Oil & Gas business emerged as the dominant force, accounting for 30.3 per cent of all non-life premiums generated.
-“The unprecedented growth we are witnessing is a direct result of ongoing regulatory measures aimed at market deepening and the effectiveness of insurers’ pricing strategies,” NAICOM stated in the report.
+"The unprecedented growth we are witnessing is a direct result of ongoing regulatory measures aimed at market deepening and the effectiveness of insurers' pricing strategies," the commission stated in its report.

 Next article